jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 ## In Closing

-xGenerator is an useful tool.
-We use it for generating realistic analytics data for demo purposes but I'm sure the Sitecore community can discover some fun and practical use cases to expand the potential for xGenerator.
+xGenerator is a useful tool.
+We use it for generating realistic analytics data for demo purposes but I'm sure the Sitecore community can discover some fun and practical use cases for xGenerator.